Your guide to doing business in Brazil

 The penalty for late payment is 0.33% of the outstanding/due amount per day of delay, limited to 20%.

+Employers must file and submit withheld social security amounts and employer payments on a monthly and quarterly basis.
 Monthly social security contributions are paid on the 20th of the following month.
 The penalty for late payment is 0.33% of the outstanding/due amount per day of delay, limited to 20%.